-Most of the focus thus far in Year 11 has rightly been directed in ensuring that the best possible grades are achieved at GCSE.
-Yet making the decision about which Sixth Form to attend after the GCSE examinations is an important one and it gives us great pleasure to introduce you to our Sixth Form through this prospectus.
+Making the decision about which Sixth Form to attend after the GCSE examinations is an important one and it gives us great pleasure to introduce you to our Sixth Form in this prospectus.

 The Sixth Form at St John Payne is a vibrant place and we have an outstanding record of academic attainment that enables our students to successfully access a range of future pathways including university, apprenticeships and employment.
-We are rightly proud of our post 16-provision.
-The Sixth Form is academic in its focus yet offers a broad range of A Level subjects to meet the personal interests and ambitions of our diverse student body.
-We are delighted to be able to offer A Level Photography from September 2018 along with a number of other Level 3 qualifications such as the Cambridge Technical Level 3 Extended Certificate in IT and Applied Science.
-In addition, the details for the vocational Business Studies course we will be offering will be available in January 2018 in time for our Open Evening.
-We are committed to providing our students with the highest quality teaching in the best possible facilities and our new Sixth Form Building provides a dedicated learning environment that is second to none.
+We are rightly proud of our post 16-provision and every year approximatley 25% of our students proceed to Russell Group universities.
+The Sixth Form is academic in its focus yet offers a broad range of courses to meet the personal interests and ambitions of our diverse student body.
+We are delighted to be able to offer A Level Photography, along with a number of Level 3 qualifications such as the Cambridge Technical Level 3 Extended Certificate in IT and Applied Science.
+We are committed to providing our students with the highest quality teaching in the best possible facilities and our new Sixth Form Building provides a dedicated purpose-built learning environment.